 There’s still conflicting information on this subject, which is understandable considering the great dependency on caffeine that we have.
 In my personal opinion, people make excuses to have it around because they are so addicted to it, it’s unimaginable to give up.
 In my case, I was so desperate to feel normal again, I gave up all my favorite things like aged cheese, red wine, and even my morning latte.

-At first I switched to regular decaf, thinking I was doing something good for myself, but my vestibular symptoms like dizziness would increase after each cup.
+At first I switched to regular decaf, thinking I was doing something good for myself, but my vestibular migraine symptoms like dizziness would increase after each cup of coffee.
 I found out that there’s still a decent amount of caffeine in most decaf coffees and many of them are processed with chemicals, also leaving a funky aftertaste.
 The chemical solvents used can leave a residue on the beans, and decaf coffees are only regulated to be 97% caffeine free by the USDA.
 A typical cup of coffee contains between 70-140mg of caffeine, whereas regular decaf can only contain 0-7mg.
 It may not sound like a large amount, but if you already have a sensitive brain it can trigger symptoms almost immediately.

 The Science Behind Decaf Coffee